Let’s be honest: the feet are easy to forget about.

 A Doctor of Physical Therapy can guide you through specialized tests to determine what caused your plantar fasciitis.

-Many times, we find that patients have issues with their posture, exercise techniques, or muscular imbalances – things that are nearly impossible to identify without expert help.
+Many times, our physical therapy practice in Fort Myers finds that patients have issues with their posture, exercise techniques, or muscular imbalances – things that are nearly impossible to identify without expert help.

 Because most people don’t add foot strengthening and stretching to their exercise program, we recommend specific strengthening, stretching, and massage techniques to speed up recovery and avoid reinjury.